exah-io/raspberrypi-400-setup/README.md

 This 'guide' assumes that the Desktop version of Raspberry Pi OS is being used and the onboarding setup has been done.
 Tested on a Raspberry Pi 400.

-To login to custom SSH port use: ssh pi@192.168.1.xx -p XXXXX

 # Goals
 - Pi's home folder has more restricted permissions
 - Sudo requires password